Xposed-Modules-Repo/com.app.catsmoker/README.md

 ## Usage

-Once you've installed and activated the Game Unlocker module, it will automatically spoof your device information for supported gaming applications.
+Once you've installed and activated the catsmoker module, it will automatically spoof your device information for supported gaming applications.
 There's no additional configuration required.
 Simply force stop and open the games you want to play, and enjoy the benefits of device spoofing.

 You can untick the games you don't want to spoof in the module scope.
 Force stop and relaunch are required.